 Riverside South Library Construction - Phase 1: \$6.1M (\$1.098M) The most recent version of the Library Facilities Investment and Growth Planning Study (LFIGPS) was received by the OPL Board in September 2016.
 Along with the receipt of the study, the Board approved a Facilities Framework which summarizes the approach for new, expanded, or renewed facilities.
 The LFIGPS identified growth and support for additional library services in the Riverside South area of the City.
-In addition to previously approved authorities of \$1M, OPL will use \$5.002M from DC accounts and \$1.098 from a one-time capital charge to fund the initial phases of construction.
+In addition to previously approved authorities of \$1M, OPL will use \$5.002M from DC accounts and \$1.098 from a one-time capital charge to fund the initial phases of construction (approximately 60%).
+The remaining funds will be included as part of the 2021 budget request.